-Clarke School is well known school in NYC for teaching hearing impaired children, including those profoundly deaf with cochlear implants.
-Consistent with our Mission, and as our resources permit, we are in hoping to fund a parental and caregiver support program designed to provide caregivers with information and and guidance to help the child at home.
+Clarke School for Hearing and Speech is a well known school in NYC for teaching children who are hearing impaired, including those profoundly deaf with cochlear implants.
+Consistent with our Mission, we support a program that provides extra care to "late identified" (meaning post age 3) children having been or needing cochlear implantation.
+Late identification presents a serious neurological challenge so these children need extra attention to catch up to their peers.
+And COVID has inhibited hospital visits and as a result late ID will likely be on the rise.
+We are addressing that reality.
+Through Clarke, we also supply caregivers with information and and guidance to help the child at home.
 Home based support is critical - from reading, playing and speaking.
-It all adds to the child's success in the mainstream.
-This is still in the planning stage but seems very promising.
+And if some extra equipment is needed, it will be on hand at the School.
+It all leads to the child's success in the mainstream.
 For more about the school, see http://www.clarkeschools.org

 SFDS' goal is to enhance the communication tools of students using Listening and Spoken Language (“LSL”) - in addition to ASL (signing) - as their primary communication language and mode for both students with and without implants.
 This is a new program and is worthy of our support and is well underway.
 Please visit the School's website: https://sfdesales.org/

 Copyright © 2023 Partners in Hearing - All Rights Reserved.